Fade (instrumental): Commercial performance

 "Fade" was Walker's first release and became part of the compilation album NCS: Uplifting.
 In parallel, the songs offered on this album were offered as free downloads on the company's website and appeared as single tracks on music streaming services such as Spotify and Napster.
 With its royalty-free release, the song received strong distribution, being used in countless web videos.
 On both the video platform YouTube and portals such as SoundCloud, "Fade" was a huge success, receiving over 433 million views on YouTube alone.
 It also reached number 18 on the UK Independent Single Breakers Chart and number 3 on the Swedish Heatseekers Chart in Sweden.

 Deletion from NCS

-On 12 November 2021, Walker's contract with NCS expired, and "Fade", along with "Spectre", was removed from the NCS YouTube channel.
+On 12 November 2021, Walker's contract with NCS expired, and "Fade", along with "Spectre" and "Force", was removed from the NCS YouTube channel.
 At the time, it was NCS's most popular video, with 448.31 million views.

 After that, NCS addressed the removal of Walker's tracks from the label on Facebook.
 This was followed by a response from Walker himself.